Janet Loebach

 Book Chapters

-Yantzi, N. & Loebach, J. (in press).Children's geographies: Playing with participatory methods.
+Yantzi, N. & Loebach, J. (2022).Children's geographies: Playing with participatory methods.
 In M.W.
 Rosenberg, S. Lovell & S.E.
 Coen (Eds.)
 Handbook of methodologies in human geography.
 New York, NY: Routledge.

 Loebach, J. (2020).
 ‘Green Direction’: Integrating youth into the design and building of public outdoor playspaces.
 In J. Loebach, A. Cox, S. Little & P. Eubanks Owens (Eds.)
 Designing public spaces for young people: Processes, practices and policies for youth inclusion.
 New York: Routledge.